How do I enter an EWS race?

 Only EMBA members are eligible to earn Qualiﬁer points.
 You can get your EMBA membership here.

 How does the Qualifying Ranking work?

-● EMBA members entering the Ofﬁcial EWS Qualiﬁer events listed on enduroworldseries.com will collect ofﬁcial ranking points and feature in the ofﬁcial EWS annual qualifying rankings.
+● EMBA members entering the Ofﬁcial EWS Qualiﬁer events will collect ofﬁcial ranking points and feature in the ofﬁcial EWS annual qualifying rankings.

-● On December 31st, the best three qualifying results for each rider will be totalled to calculate the ﬁnal qualifying ranking.
+● The final qualifying rankings will be published after the final event on December 4.
+The best three qualifying results for each rider will be totalled to calculate a rider’s ﬁnal qualifying ranking.

-● The top 80 Men, 30 Women, 15 U21 and 15 Masters in the Final Qualifying Ranking will be added to the following year’s Reserved List
+● The top 100 Men, 40 Women, 40 U21 and 30 Masters in the Final Qualifying Ranking will be added to the Reserved List

 ● EWS Qualifying Ranking Points will be awarded in relation to the overall ﬁnishing position of each EMBA member.
 (Example: 15th position in the Women’s GC = 60 points regardless of how many EMBA members placed from 1st to 14th).